Joe E. Martin: Early life

 Joe Martin was born February 1, 1916, in Louisville, Kentucky, the son of Joe and Minerva "Sancia" (Shaw) Martin.
 Both of his parents died before he reached his first birthday, so he was raised by his mother's sister, his Aunt Emma and his uncle Clarence Neal who moved to Pueblo, Colorado and later moved to Alhambra, Phoenix, Arizona.
 On March 4, 1941, he married Christine Fentress, and they had one child, Joe Jr., who himself became a national Golden Gloves champion.

 Boxing coach and police officer

 He came to Louisville, Kentucky, in 1937 and joined the Louisville Police Department, serving until his retirement in 1974.
 In 1938, he became a boxing coach at the Columbia Gym in Louisville (now the student center of Spalding University), where, in 1954, he began coaching Cassius Clay, who later became a three-time world heavyweight champion under the name of Muhammad Ali.
-Several news stories quote Ali crediting Martin with having shown him how to "fly like a butterfly, sting like a bee."
+Several news stories quote Ali crediting Martin with having shown him how to "float like a butterfly, sting like a bee."
 While coaching at the Columbia Gym, Martin also trained world heavyweight champion Jimmy Ellis as well as eleven National Golden Gloves champions.

 Martin, himself a white man, was an early leader in Louisville's civil rights movement.
 At the time the future Muhammad Ali began training there, Columbia Gym was racially integrated, unlike other Louisville boxing gyms of that period.